malpinder/recipe-book/bolognese.md

 - 3 tsp tomato puree
 - 300g pasta (dry weight; I use penne)
 - Cheese (cheddar or parmesan) (optional)
+- Salt & pepper (about 2 or 3 grinds of each)

 Irritatingly, it's hard to find 100g of bacon or 200g of mince, so I normally make double and freeze the leftovers.